UN-OCHA/common_design/common_design_subtheme/README.md

 template overrides in the sub theme.
 `{{ attach_library('common_design/cd-teaser') }}`

 Override theme preprocess functions by copying from `common_design.theme` and editing as needed.
-For example, if new icons are added, a new icon sprite will need to be generated and the `common_design_preprocess_html` hook used to attach the icon sprite to the page will need a new path to reflect the sub theme's icon sprite location.

 Refer to [common_design README](https://github.com/UN-OCHA/common_design/#common-design-base-theme-for-drupal-89) for
 general details about base theme and instructions for compilation.
 There should be no need to compile the base theme,